 I'm a huge fan of sushi.
-I never miss having sushi wherever I can get it, in buffets, Japanese restos, homemade sushi by friends, FamilyMart, etc. I wish having a sushi would be more convenient for me.
+I never miss having sushi wherever I can get it, in buffets, Japanese restos, homemade sushi by friends, FamilyMart, etc. I wish having sushi would be more convenient for me.

 What fun when I was invited by Wasabi Warriors to try their first Philippine location at the Gramercy Residences in Makati City.
-Wasabi Warriors is an Australian sushi chain with a green heart, with locations in Australia, UAE and Hong Kong.
+Wasabi Warriors is an Australian sushi chain with a green heart, with locations in Australia, UAE, and Hong Kong.

 In support of the future of the Philippines, Wasabi Warriors sources organic ingredients from local farmers and suppliers and as part of their recruitment program, collaborate with local youth organizations in assisting the social and professional integration of young adults living in extreme poverty.
 Moreover, daily leftovers are donated to a local foundation to minimize food wastage.

-Wasabi Warriors Gramercy location is the first location to have a sit-in area, as majority of the locations are to-go kiosks.
+Wasabi Warriors Gramercy location is the first location to have a sit-in area, the majority of the locations are to-go kiosks.
 Kimmi Siu-Dewar, the general manager for the Philippine franchise, mentioned that Filipinos love to sit down and eat hence the spacious sit-down area for the first Manila branch.